What is an endoscopic mid-facelift?

 Is an endoscopic mid-facelift a painful procedure?

-Discomfort after an endoscopic mid-facelift is typically minimal and easily controlled with pain medication.
+Discomfort after a mid-facelift is typically minimal and easily controlled with pain medication.

 After an endoscopic mid-facelift, patients typically experience minimal discomfort which can easily be controlled with pain medication.
 Swelling and bruising may occur and typically fades within a few weeks.
 The head should be elevated for the first few days to help minimize swelling.
 Stitches are typically removed within seven days.

-How much time will I need to take off from work after an endoscopic mid-facelift?
+How much time will I need to take off from work?

-Patients can typically return to work within a week after an endoscopic mid-facelift.
+Our Beverly Hills facelift patients can typically return to work within a week after a mid-facelift.

 Stitches are typically removed within seven days after the procedure.

-What are the risks or complications associated with an endoscopic mid-facelift?
+What are the risks or complications associated with a mid-facelift?

-Insurance typically does not cover the cost of endoscopic mid-facelift procedures performed solely for cosmetic purposes.
+Insurance typically does not cover the cost of a mid-facelift procedure performed solely for cosmetic purposes.

 Financing is available for many plastic surgery procedures.

-What should I look for in a surgeon to perform my endoscopic mid-facelift?
+What should I look for in a surgeon to perform my mid-facelift?

 What does it mean if my surgeon is certified by the ABFPRS?